CA or CAE

 Quantitative-Qualitative Friction Ridge Analysis, David R. Ashbaugh 1999 CRC Press

 The second step of the ACE-V method.
-The observation of two or more impressions to determine
+The observation of two or more impressions to determine the existence of discrepancies, dissimilarities, or similarities.

 SWGFAST, Standard Terminology of Friction Ridge Examination 3-23-11 ver.
 3.0